Cocaine Rehab

 If you believe someone close to you, or you, are taking cocaine, it’s time for professional help.
 There are many ways to beat this addiction, but ignoring it isn’t one of them.

-.
-When you first arrive, you’ll undergo a full clinical assessment before receiving treatment.
-A consultant psychiatric will examine your physical and psychological well-being.
+A consultant psychiatrist will examine your physical and psychological well-being.
 This is your opportunity to communicate your history of addictive substances.
-After analysing your results, the psychiatrist will create a personalised cocaine detox plan and personalised treatment to help you.
+After analysing your results, the psychiatrist will create a personalised cocaine detox plan to follow and recover from during your stay.

 Throughout your journey with us, staff are on-hand 24/7 to facilitate your needs – whether that’s for cognitive behavioural therapy or group therapy.

-We can create a treatment program to suit all budgets and provide a comfortable and relaxing environment for everyone to successfully begin this journey.
+We create a treatment program to suit you and provide a comfortable and relaxing environment for everyone to successfully begin this journey to sobriety.

-Our residential drug rehab centre is home to dedicated professionals who specialise in addictions and recovery treatments.
-You’ll be paired with a recovery worker who best matches your level of addiction and required support throughout your stay.
-They’ll work closely to build a trusting relationship with you and monitor your recovery, whilst adhering to your needs.
+You’ll be paired with a recovery worker who best matches your level of addiction and who is required to support you throughout your stay, they’ll work closely to build a trusting relationship with you and monitor your recovery, whilst adhering to your needs.

 Contact us today on 03301 596 494 or request a call-back from one of our professionals, and we’ll be happy to help you on your road to recovery.